-Lady Gaga Opens Up about Calling Katy Perry “Mean” In Texts To Kesha
+Lady Gaga Opens Up About Calling Katy Perry ‘Mean’ In Texts To Kesha

 Lady Gaga has clarified those texts to Kesha in which she agreed that Katy Perry was “mean.”
 When news of the messages first broke, many interpreted them as proving that there was “beef” between the singers.
 But Gaga has explained that the texts are old and don’t reflect how she currently feels about Perry.

-.@katyperry & I have grown up in the industry together.
+“@katyperry & I have grown up in the industry together.
 We’ve gone through both celebrations & differences w/ each other,” Gaga tweeted.

 “These are old texts.
 We’ve matured, gotten over the past, love each other & share deep respect.
 Katy is my friend and is truly a kind soul.
 End of story.”

-As Page Six reports, the texts form part of the evidence submitted in Kesha’s sexual assault case against producer, Dr. Luke.
+As Page Six reports, the texts form part of the evidence submitted in Kesha’s sexual assault case against producer Dr. Luke.
 In the messages, Kesha and Gaga discussed Perry’s reluctance to speak out against Luke as Kesha believed that he assaulted the singer as well.

 “was crying a lot today and needed my mom.
 I’m really upset with Katy Perry,” read one text from Kesha to Gaga, as published by Us Weekly.
-“She could bring the whole thing to a head but she won’t.”
+“She could bring the whole thing to a head but she won’t,” she added.

 In Gaga’s first reply she encourages Kesha to empathize with Perry.